azureossd/azureossd.github.io/_posts/2020-08-07-wordpress-best-practices-for-performance.md

 ## Conclusion

-With all these best practices or at least some of these, you will have a WordPress site running at better speeds.
+With all these best practices or at least some of these, you will have a WordPress site running with improved performance.